One of the most common questions we get is: what is a messaging app?

 Messaging has unique strengths:

 Leaning into those strengths opens up new kinds of mechanics.
-We can expect innovation here - not just ported mobile games, but experiences designed for messaging.
+We can expect innovation here - not just ported mobile apps, but experiences designed for messaging.

-3. All Chat (Where the Medium Becomes the Game)
+3. All Chat (Where the Medium Becomes the App)

 At the far end of the spectrum is All Chat.